talkable/talkable-docs/source/api_v2/intro.rst

 .. warning:: Keep your API key secret!

-   You should not embed the API key witin a web page and make Talkable API calls within JavaScript running within a browser.
+   You should not embed the API key within a web page and make Talkable API calls within JavaScript running within a browser.
 Once someone has your API key, they could create their own API calls

 Response Format
 ---------------